15 of the Absolute Grooviest Cars of the ’70s

 MSRP: $9,810

 Sleek and luxurious, the 1977 Cadillac Coupe DeVille boasted a thinned-out design distinct from previous Cadillacs.
 The car was lighter, had a smaller wheelbase, and was shorter in length than previous years, albeit still spacious.
-The Coupe DeVille was fast, too, with a V-8 that made 180 horsepower.
+The Coupe DeVille was fast, too, with a V-8 good for 180 horsepower.

 1976 Ford Gran Torino